andrewc26/P2Wildcats/README.md

 - Home page contains links for project plan and journal.
 - Catalog page contains information and a button that randomizes pictures of animals and the goal is to get a wildcat image.
 - About page contains information about everyone in the group.
+- Added a login system to keep track of everybody's account and will guide you through the catalog and help create your wildcat.

 # Applications/Installations Needed and How to Create Code and Publish it
 - Install IntelliJ IDEA [Download](https://www.jetbrains.com/idea/)